WhatsApp

 • Simple, no-friction interface that employees adopt quickly

-• Strong GDPR compliance documentation for European organizations
+• GDPR-focused compliance documentation for European organizations

 Cons: